FaraLand (FARA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FaraLand Historical Price

-According to the latest data gathered on FaraLand live price page, the current price of FaraLand is 0.00283396USD.
-The circulating supply of FaraLand(FARA) is 42.60M FARA , giving it a market capitalization of $120.73K.
+According to the latest data gathered on FaraLand live price page, the current price of FaraLand is 0.00293437USD.
+The circulating supply of FaraLand(FARA) is 42.60M FARA , giving it a market capitalization of $125.01K.

 The FaraLand Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FARA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.